theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/use-the-archivelink-bapi-to-send-barcodes-to-sap.md

 This sample shows how to use the BAPI BAPI_BARCODE_SENDLIST to send a list of barcodes to SAP. <br>
 BAPI_BARCODE_SENDLIST is part of the ArchiveLink BAPI.

+### Call BAPI_BARCODE_SENDLIST
+The following sample code sends a list of barcodes to SAP:

 ```csharp
 using System;
 using ERPConnect;